 Termites Damage Properties

-Many homeowners overlook how damaging termites can be, thinking, “What can one termite colony do to my property?”
-But some termite colonies can reach upwards of 1 million individual termites, and termites can cost homeowners hundreds of thousands of dollars in repairs if a colony isn’t noticed for several years.
-If termites are destroying your home, you may begin to notice warped floorboards, cracks in your ceiling, sticking windows, and weakened siding.
-On a national scale, termites cost home and business owners over 5 billion dollars each year.
+Perhaps this one is obvious, but many homeowners overlook how damaging termites can be.
+“What can one termite colony do to my property?” they will ask themselves.
+Some termite colonies reach over one million individual termites, and if a colony goes unnoticed for several years, the damage will often run into thousands of dollars.
+On a national scale, termites cost home and business owners over $5 billion each year.

 Termites Invade Silently

 Termites are like the ninjas of the insect world.
-They eat away at the inside of a structure, silently, and they avoid light, which means termite damage can continue inside the walls of a property for many years without your knowledge.
-And if termites cannot climb directly from the soil into wood that is touching the soil, they will build mud tubes in hidden places.
+They eat away at the inside of a structure silently, and they actively avoid light, so you may never even see them.
+If termites cannot climb directly from the soil into wood that is touching the soil, they will build mud tubes in hidden places.
 These tubes allow termites to travel from the soil to the wood of a home, undetected.

 Termites Never Stop Working

-Most creatures require some form of sleep or rest throughout their lives.
-Some insects go dormant for periods of time when the temperatures get cold, but not termites!
-Inside the walls of a structure, termites work hard from the moment they are sent out till the day they die.
-These tireless workers are always awake and active, creating tunnels and extending their colonies further into your home.
-Termites are active 24 hours a day, every day, all year long.
+Most creatures require some form of sleep or rest.
+Many insects go dormant when the temperatures get cold.
+Not termites in your house!
+Once they’re in your cozy climate-controlled home, they’re relentless.
+Termites work hard from the moment they are sent out until the day they die.
+Always awake, creating tunnels, and extending their colonies further into your home, termites are active 24 hours a day, every day, all year long.

 There Can Be Multiple Termite Colonies on Your Property